Trogón Piquirrojo

 Andean Region: The Andean region of Colombia, encompassing the Western, Central, and Eastern Andes mountain ranges, is another key area where the Slaty-tailed Trogon can be found.
 This bird inhabits montane cloud forests and humid Andean slopes at various elevations within the Andes.

-Amazon Basin: The Amazon region of Colombia, including departments like Amazonas and Putumayo, provides additional habitat for the Slaty-tailed Trogon.
+Amazon Basin: The Amazon region includes the departments of Amazonas and Putumayo, provides additional habitat for the Slaty-tailed Trogon.
 The extensive Amazon rainforest and associated ecosystems offer suitable conditions for this bird species.

 Magdalena Valley: The Magdalena River valley and surrounding regions, such as Tolima and Huila, also support populations of Slaty-tailed Trogons.
 The bird can be found in the humid forests and riparian habitats associated with the Magdalena River basin.

-Caribbean Coast: While less common, Slaty-tailed Trogons may also occur in some parts of the Caribbean coast region of Colombia, particularly in areas with suitable forested habitats such as the Sierra Nevada de Santa Marta and the Tayrona National Natural Park.
+Caribbean Coast: While less common, Slaty-tailed Trogons also occur in some parts of the Caribbean coast in areas with suitable forested habitats such as the Sierra Nevada de Santa Marta and the Tayrona National Natural Park.

 Taxonomy